AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 There are two ways to add rideshare insurance to your car insurance policy.
 The most common way is to add a rideshare endorsement to your policy.
 Also called a ride-hailing insurance endorsement, the rideshare endorsement fills in the gaps between the transportation network company (TNC) you work for and your personal auto insurance policy.
 Your rideshare endorsement will include all of the coverages on your personal policy, including collision and comprehensive insurance.

-Another option some insurance companies offer is to convert your existing personal plan into a hybrid personal and rideshare insurance policy.
+Another option some insurance companies offer is to convert your existing personal plan into a hybrid personal and commercial insurance policy.
 This option is usually available if the company does not offer a rideshare endorsement in your state.

 Which Insurance Companies Offer Rideshare Insurance?